-U.S. UNIVERSITIES
+U. S. universities

-While most of our students choose to study at British Universities, some students prefer to apply to American Universities and Colleges.
+While most of our students choose to study at British universities, some prefer to apply to American universities and colleges.

-Their application system is very different since there is no UCAS system.
+The U.S. application system is very different since there is no UCAS system.
 Therefore, a separate application must be made to each university chosen.
 It is best to apply to no more than 6 U.S. universities: 2 higher than the target level, 2 at target level and 2 slightly lower than target as insurance offers.
-The form filling and general application is very time consuming and to apply to more than 6 universities could be detrimental to A level studies.
+The form filling and general application is very time consuming and to apply to more than 6 universities could be detrimental to A Level studies.

-It should be pointed out that entry to U.S. Universities is no easy option.
+It should be pointed out that entry to U.S. universities is no easy option.